 NONINVASIVE PRENATAL SCREENING (NIPS, AKA CELL-FREE DNA SCREENING)

 Several high-profile publications have recently highlighted the utility of noninvasive prenatal screening (NIPS) based on cell-free DNA (cfDNA) as a means to detect trisomies[1,2].
-After approximately seven weeks of ...
+After approximately ...